-- The determination of deferred tax assets and liabilities recorded in the Balance Sheet. - The analysis of resource calculations, drill results, laboratory work, etc., which can impact the Company's assessment of impairments, and provisions, if any, for environmental rehabilitation and restorations. - The determination of functional currency.
-In accordance with FAS 52 "Foreign Currency Translation", management determined that the functional currency of Corvus USA, Corvus Nevada, Raven Gold and SoN is US dollars and for all other entities within the Group, the functional currency is Canadian dollars, as these are the currencies of the primary economic environment in which the companies operate. - The assessment of the Company's ability to continue as a going concern.
+- The determination of deferred tax assets and liabilities. - The analysis of resource calculations, drill results, laboratory work, etc., which can impact the Company's assessment of impairments, and provisions, if any, for environmental rehabilitation and restorations. - The determination of functional currency using the currency of the primary economic environment in which each of the parent company and its subsidiaries operates. - The assessment of the Company's ability to continue as a going concern.